mosip/documentation/docs/biometric-image-specification.md

 Operation Temperature\*	| 0 to 50 &deg;C | 0 to 50 &deg;C
 FTM | SBI 1.0 - Use host based security (and above) | SBI 2.0 - FTM supported security

-\* Capture Time across modalities should be less than 4 Seconds (time taken for providing a final capture response to the calling application, when the biometrics are well placed on the sensors)
+Capture Time across modalities should be less than 4 seconds (time taken for providing a final capture response to the calling application, when the biometrics are well placed on the sensors)